 Birria Tacos (or Quesatacos) are made with tender beef, a rich adobo sauce, gooey cheese, and earthy corn tortillas!
 Once pan-fried to cheesy crisp perfection, these tacos are repeatedly dipped into broth for a flavorful, texturally exciting experience!
-If you love this, you will also love my Carne Asada, Taco Soup, Blackened Shrimp Nachos or Chicken Pozole.
+If you love this, you will also love my Blackened Chicken Enchiladas, Carne Asada, Salsa Verde, Guacamole, Taco Soup, Blackened Shrimp Nachos or Chicken Pozole.

-My love for Mexican food is endless and eternal, like my love for my husband (maybe even more so, but don’t tell him that).
+My love for Mexican food is endless and eternal.
 On a 100 degree day, all I can think about is spicy margaritas, ceviche, and carne asada.
 The bold flavors and the refreshing sips keep me coming back for more!

-Living in Dallas, I’m basically in Mexican food heaven, and lately my knowledge and love for South of the Border cuisine has gone above and beyond what I thought possible.
+Living in Dallas, I’m basically in what they call Tex Mex food heaven, and lately my knowledge and love for South of the Border cuisine has gone above and beyond what I thought possible.
 If you’re not on the same band wagon, you’re about to be.

-Today, I’m walking you through how to make the very best homemade birria, and then we’re turning it into some epic quesatacos.
+Today, I’m walking you through how to make wonderful homemade birria, and then we’re turning it into some epic quesatacos.
 Pay close attention, this is about to get GOOD.

 WHAT ARE BIRRIA TACOS?